Masti (film series): Grand Masti (2013)

-Three friends – Meet (Vivek Oberoi), Prem (Aftab Shivdasani) and Amar (Riteish Deshmukh), who are married and don't like their wives: Meet thinks his wife Unatti (Karishma Tanna) is having an affair with her boss, Prem doesn't like it when his wife Tulsi (Manjari Fadnis) doesn't spend quality time with him and Amar hates his marital life because his wife Mamta (Sonalee Kulkarni) is more concerned about their son, Pappu.
+Three friends – Meet (Vivek Oberoi), Prem (Aftab Shivdasani) and Amar (Riteish Deshmukh), who are married and do not like their wives: Meet thinks his wife Unatti (Karishma Tanna) is having an affair with her boss, Prem does not like it when his wife Tulsi (Manjari Fadnis) does not spend quality time with him and Amar hates his marital life because his wife Mamta (Sonalee Kulkarni) is more concerned about their son, Pappu.

-One day, the trio receive an invite from their college, SLUTS (Sri Lalchand University of Technology And Science), to attend their college reunion.
-Their wives don't come with them, so the trio decide to have Grand Masti there to escape their boredom.
+One day, the trio received an invitation from their college, SLUTS (Sri Lalchand University of Technology and Science), to attend their college reunion.
+Their wives do not come with them, so the trio decides to have Grand Masti there to escape their boredom.

-When they arrive, they see the women full clothed and the boys too afraid to express their love for them.
-This all due to the fear of a Principal Roberts (Pradeep Rawat), who hangs people naked on a tree if they disagree with his rules.
-They find out that their former colleague, Hardik (Suresh Menon), is in the mental asylum because of the principal.
+When they arrive, they see the women fully clothed and the boys too afraid to express their love for them.
+This is all due to the fear of Principal Roberts (Pradeep Rawat), who hangs people naked on a tree if they disagree with his rules.
+They find out that their former colleague, Hardik (Suresh Menon), is in a mental asylum because of the principal.
 Meanwhile, Prem meets one of his former teachers, Rose (Maryam Zakaria), and is attracted to her.
 Meet meets Marlow (Kainaat Arora) and is attracted to her.
 Amar meets Mary (Bruna Abdullah) and is attracted to her.
 The trio then goes to the girl's place to have sex with them.
-But just when they were about to do it, they find out that Marlow, Mary and Rose are relatives of the principal.
-The principal chases them down thinking they had sex with Marlow, Mary and Rose, but they get away as their wives come to spend time with them.
+But just when they were about to do it, they found out that Marlow, Mary, and Rose are relatives of the principal.
+The principal chases them down, thinking they had sex with Marlow, Mary, and Rose, but they get away as their wives come to spend time with them.